react-navigation/react-navigation.github.io/docs/nesting.md

 ---
 id: composing-navigators
-title: Composing Navigators
+title: Composing navigators
-sidebar_label: Composing Navigators
+sidebar_label: Composing navigators
 ---

 TODO: First talk about putting a Stack within a Stack for modals.
 Then talk about TabNavigator later.